BigPolarBear1/factorization/README.md

 Its a good day today!
 I have succeeded.
 It is finished.
 I can't believe it.
 I got to go tell my parents.
 After nearly 3 years, I have succesfully improved the quadratic sieve algorithm!
 Hah!
 Fuck you haters who dismissed me.

 Update: I have quickly updated the paper.
 I'll add a full numerical example once the PoC is fully finished.
 I will now begin further developping the PoC... will begin uploading improved version in the coming days.

+Update: in v35 I've replaced the left side with legendre symbols... and it still appears to work.
+So we do not need to worry about trail factorization of zx^2 at all.
+Holy fuck.
+This blows any existing factorization algorithm out of the water.
+LOL.
+What a shit day this is going to be for the NSA.
+HAHAHAAHAHAHAHA.